luke185/CP3407_MyClean/user_stories/accepting_and_managing_bookings_for_cleaners.md

 # Accepting and Managing Bookings for Cleaners

 ## Description
 >   V1: Week / Chapter 1
 - As a cleaner, I want to receive and manage service requests, so I can accept jobs that fit my availability and workload.
-I should be able to see a list of customer bookings, and be able to accept or reject them
+I should be able to see a list of customer bookings and be able to accept or reject them

 ## Priority:
 >   V1: Week / Chapter 1

 - 20

 ## Estimation: